 Best Bars in NW Portland

 North 45 is a popular gastro-pub tucked along NW 21st Avenue with a surprisingly spacious courtyard outback.
 The indoor setting is narrow and intimate with tall shelves of liquor lining the wall behind the small bar (and a rolling ladder to fetch bottles from the top shelves).
 North 45 is quite popular for drinks in the evening and if you’re hungry the mussels are also quite good.

 Paymaster Lounge is everyone’s favorite dive bar in NW Portland.
 To find it you’ll need to venture a bit off of the beaten path and keep an eye out for the “Paymaster Check Writers & Signers Swingline Business Machine Company” sign above the front entrance.
 With cheap drinks, friendly bartenders, delicious boozy slushies, and a big heated patio out back, Paymaster is a quintessential Portland neighborhood bar.

-While Muu-Muu’s is technically a diner, this restaurant at its busiest late in the evening when people pour in from the neighboring bars for a nightcap and late-night food.
-If you’re hungry (or thirsty) after 11pm in NW Portland this is one of the best options in the neighborhood!
+While Muu-Muu’s is technically a diner, this restaurant is at its busiest late in the evening when people pour in from the neighboring bars for a nightcap and late-night food.
+If you’re hungry (or thirsty) after 11 pm in NW Portland this is one of the best options in the neighborhood!

 Best Airbnbs in NW Portland

 If you want to stay in the popular NW 23rd neighborhood, then you’ll want to check out the Renovated NW Retreat Airbnb.
 You’ll appreciate having a full kitchen, as well as a living room, bedroom, office, and bathroom to enjoy.
 It’s a cute, modern space in a fantastic location – you can walk to tons of fun bars, restaurants, and cute boutiques!

 We hope you have a fun stay in one of these trendy Portland neighborhoods!